 “Now, you must have realized that Balochistan has been the most neglected part of this sub-continent all these years.
 In some respects, it is criminal negligence on the part of those who were responsible for the welfare of Balochistan.
 You have got a deep-rooted ancient century-old system which is in vogue here and your administration has been stagnant for nearly a century.
 This is a problem that I am faced with as the Executive Head of Balochistan.
 Now you cannot change these things overnight but we can make wonderful progress and advancement if we all work together sincerely, honestly and selflessly and as servants of Balochistan.”

 - Mr. Jinnah / Quaid-e-Azam

 - Speech: Constitutional Position of Baluchistan

-- Context: Speech in reply to the address presented by a Deputation of members of the Quetta Parsi community
+- Context: Speaking with the Deputation of members of the Quetta Parsi community

 The Infrastructure Trap